Keinton Mandeville

-Keinton Mandeville or commonly referred to as Keinton is a village and civil parish in Somerset, England, situated on top of Combe Hill, 6 mi west of Castle Cary in the South Somerset district.
+Keinton Mandeville, commonly referred to as Keinton, is a village and civil parish in Somerset, England, situated on top of Combe Hill, 6 mi west of Castle Cary.
 The village has a population of 1,215.
 It is located next to Barton St David.

-The village is well know for its past history of quarrying and Blue Lias stone which is found locally in the region.
-And the birth of Henry Irving, the first actor to be knighted, a blue plaque is placed in high street where he was born to commemorate this.
+The village is well known for its history of quarrying and Blue Lias stone which is found locally in the region, as well as the birth of Henry Irving, the first actor to be knighted.
+A blue plaque is placed in high street where he was born to commemorate him.

 History

 At the time of the Domesday Book it was known as Chintone meaning the noble's enclosure from the Old English cyne and tun.
 The Mandeville part of the village's name came from Stephen de Mandeville around 1243.

 The parish was previously called Keinton Mansfield.
 It was part of the hundred of Catsash.